Herb Reese

 Single and Parenting - A ministry of Church Initiative, which is also known for its DivorceCare and GriefShare ministries, Single and Parenting, like The Life of a Single Mom, sponsors support groups in churches for single moms.
 But unlike TLSM, these groups also include single dads.

-New Commandment Men's Ministries - As described in more detail above, New Commandment Men's Ministries has helped 1,000 churches recruit, train, organize, and deploy teams of 3-4 men who permanently adopt single moms and their children.
+New Commandment Men's Ministries - As described in more detail above, New Commandment Men's Ministries has helped hundreds of churches recruit, train, organize, and deploy teams of 3-4 men who permanently adopt single moms and their children.
 (New Commandment also forms teams to serve widows and others with long term needs.)

 Each team serves their single mom by doing projects around their residence for two hours, one Saturday morning each month, returning to the same single mom for years long ministry.